sphinx-labs/sphinx/specs/merkle-tree.md

 We export three separate functions `makeSphinxLeaves`, `makeSphinxMerkleTreeFromLeaves`, and `makeSphinxMerkleTree`.
 We provide three separate functions for convenience and modularity to enable testing.
 However, for this specification and the below invariants we assume the use of the `makeSphinxMerkleTree`.
 We *only* recommend using that function when generating Sphinx Merkle trees in production and therefore only consider it to satisfy the invariants listed above.

 ### It is impossible to specify multiple `NetworkDeploymentData` objects for a given network
-The Merkle tree generation logic relies on the fact that it is not possible to submit multiple `NetworkDeploymentData` objects to guarantee that there is exactly one `APPROVE` or `CANCEL` leaf [4](#4-there-must-be-exactly-one-approval-leaf-or-cancel-leaf-per-chain-4).
+The Merkle tree generation logic relies on the fact that it is not possible to submit multiple `NetworkDeploymentData` objects to guarantee that there is exactly one `APPROVE` or `CANCEL` leaf ([4](#4-there-must-be-exactly-one-approval-leaf-or-cancel-leaf-per-chain-4)).

 ### The index of all leaves is generated internally and cannot be specified by the input data
-The Merkle tree generation logic relies on calculating the indexes for all leaves internally to guarantee that the leaves are ordered properly [2](#2-merkle-tree-leaves-must-be-ordered-in-the-tree-by-index-and-chain-id-ascending) and that there are no index gaps [1](#1-there-must-be-no-gaps-in-index-in-leaves-that-have-the-same-chain-id).
+The Merkle tree generation logic relies on calculating the indexes for all leaves internally to guarantee that the leaves are ordered properly ([2](#2-merkle-tree-leaves-must-be-ordered-in-the-tree-by-index-and-chain-id-ascending)) and that there are no index gaps ([1](#1-there-must-be-no-gaps-in-index-in-leaves-that-have-the-same-chain-id)).

-This invariant works together with the above invariant, so that it is not possible to specify multiple `NetworkDeploymentData` objects for a given network, to ensure each index + chain ID combination is unique [3](#3-every-chain-id-and-index-combination-must-be-unique-within-the-tree-3).
+This invariant works together with the above invariant, it is not possible to specify multiple `NetworkDeploymentData` objects for a given network, to ensure each index + chain ID combination is unique ([3](#3-every-chain-id-and-index-combination-must-be-unique-within-the-tree-3)).

 ## Dependencies
 The Sphinx standard Merkle tree generation logic makes calls to two popular external libraries.
 We use `ethers` version 6.7.0 to handle ABI encoding tree leaf `data`, and we use `@openzeppelin/merkle-tree` to assemble the Merkle tree.
 We test that interactions with these libraries work properly in our higher-level unit tests which ensure that Merkle trees generated by this logic have data that is encoded properly and that they are executable on-chain.
 However, we do not test the internals of these libraries and instead rely on the assumption that they are robust and bug-free.